AtmoFX/bigint/README.md

 # bigint

-C++ header for big integers, with explanations.
+C++ big integers, with explanations.

-To get started, download the [single header file](https://github.com/AtmoFX/bigint/blob/master/source/bigint.h), include it in your code, and compile however you would.
+To get started, download the [archive](https://github.com/AtmoFX/bigint/blob/master/source/bigint.zip) containing header and source files, include it in your code, and compile however you would.

 ## A summary of the project